Copyright © 2012 Robert B. Thompson. All rights reserved.

-God can take the worst of us and make us a life-giving spirit in Christ.
+God can take the worst of us and make us life-giving spirits in Christ.
 God has that wisdom and power.
 But we must listen to the Lord and be obedient.
 There is no such thing as “eternal security” in the sense that whether or not we obey the Lord, we shall be saved and changed according to God’s purpose for us.
-God will do His part, but we have to do ours.
+God will do His part, but we must do ours.
 To think otherwise is to be deceived.

 It is my point of view that God knew that Satan and his angels would rebel and instill sin in mankind, and had prepared the cross in advance.
 The Lamb was slain from the foundation of the world, the Bible says.

 There is one point that seems solid to me: the fact that an individual is predestined to be conformed to the image of Christ is not a guarantee that this shall take place.
-We have to do our part or God will be disappointed in the way we conducted our life.
+You must do your part, or God will be disappointed in the way you conducted your life.

 Children born not of natural descent, nor of human decision or a husband’s will, but born of God.
 (John 1:13)

-I do not see the point in not believing what the Bible says, unless we are trying to be humble or something like that.
+I do not see the point in not believing what the Bible says about this, unless we are trying to be humble or something like that.